donbeave-archive/phantomjs-startup/README.md

 	nano -w /etc/default/selenium

-Find and change the line:
+Find and change the the line to:

-	SELENIUM_PORT=5555
+	# SELENIUM_PORT=5555
-to line
 	SELENIUM_PORT=4444

 Start the selenium: